bcoles/kasld/docs/testing.md

-Fixtures are **real `extra/collect` captures** from real kernels (validated with `extra/validate-bundle` on ingest), not hand-authored inputs — the corpus exercises kasld against reality.
+Fixtures are **real `extra/collect` captures** from real kernels (validated with `extra/validate-bundle` on ingest), not hand-authored inputs — the corpus exercises KASLD against reality.
 Synthetic inputs live in the unit tests (layer 1).

-This is a **structural / regression** check, not a soundness check: it confirms kasld survives real captured kernel state across many architectures and versions, but it does not verify the inferred range against a ground truth (a static fixture carries none).
+This is a **structural / regression** check, not a soundness check: it confirms KASLD survives real captured kernel state across many architectures and versions, but it does not verify the inferred range against a ground truth (a static fixture carries none).
 Soundness on a *captured* system is checked by `extra/validate-bundle` when the bundle is ingested; soundness on a *live* kernel